 Looking For That Unknown Something

-(Frances Ha is being distributed by IFC Films and opened theatrically on Friday, May 17, 2013.
+(Frances Ha is now available on Blu-ray/DVD, Amazon Instant, iTunes through Criterion and IFC Films.
+It world premiered at the 2012 Toronto International Film Festival and opened theatrically on Friday, May 17, 2013.
 Visit the film’s official website to learn more.
 This review was first published on September 9, 2012, in conjunction with its Canadian premiere at the 2012 Toronto International Film Festival.)

 Concision has always been at the heart of Noah Baumbach’s films; able to step in and out of scenes at the perfect moment, when just enough information (and often, humor) has been conveyed, never revealing too much or stooping to pure exposition, Baumbach’s films are driven by his actors and their ability to deliver character on time and precisely.
 Baumbach refuses to linger on his performers, but he gives them ample opportunity to perform and play within the tight restrictions of a scene or shot, and his entire enterprise hinges on their ability to do so; no modern director places so much faith in his actors.
 Think of Jeff Daniels’ arrogant shagginess in The Squid And The Whale, Nicole Kidman’s mischievous, sinister eyes, always walking the line between certainty and collapse, in Margot At The Wedding, Ben Stiller’s neurotic projections in Greenberg; each of these characters is given great dialogue, sublime jokes, plenty of expressive close-ups, but all in the context of tightly constructed moments that crackle with life.